For family holidays, Tun Sakaran Marine Park is a nature lab one minute and a marine playground the next.

 Maiga – Beautiful islet located in between Sibuan and Selakan.

 Mantabuan – Smallest island in the marine park.
-Just 2km from the northern tip of Bohey Dulang.
+Just 2 kilometers from the northern tip of Bohey Dulang.

-Sibuan – Great for diving as Sibuan shares the same Alice Channel as Sipadan Island.
+Sibuan – Great for snorkeling or diving as Sibuan shares the same Alice Channel as Sipadan Island.

 Selakan – Most populated island in the marine park.
 Has a school which serves all 8 islands.